 Any mark, logo, symbol, nickname, letter(s), word(s) or combination of these that can be associated with the University qualifies as a trademark.

 Any individual or manufacturer wishing to use the marks, logos and symbols of the University must obtain a license.
 Although departments and student groups affiliated with the University do not need to be licensed themselves, they must use a licensed vendor to produce items bearing the University's marks.
 It is typically much easier to work with an established University licensee than to try and license a new product or idea.
 Both the University Trademark Licensing Program Office and CLC Collegiate Licensing Company can provide you with information on the products produced by all licensees so you can match your needs with the right company.
-A list of current licensees by product is available on our Licensed Vendor page.
+A list of current licensees by product is available on the Licensed Vendor page.

 This may damage the chip and cause the contactless feature to stop working.
 If you choose to punch holes in your card, you are responsible for the cost of replacement if it no longer works ($20).